EliAndrewC/l7r/rules/04-schools.md

 You add your Water instead of Fire to your rolled damage dice.

 **First Dan:**
-Roll one extra die on double attack, lunge, and wound check rolls.
+Roll one extra die on double attack, lunge, and wound checks.

 **Second Dan:**
 You get a free raise on wound checks.